univ-of-utah-marriott-library-apple/aeios/README.md

 **WARNING**: This will also delete all iOS device records, as well as ignored devices, so each device will re-prompt the next time it reconnects to the system and any device that is currently connected to the system will be re-erased.

-## Uninstalling
+## Uninstallation

-`Uninstall AEiOS.app` is included with the installer, but can also be found in: `/Library/Python/2.7/site-packages/aeios/scripts`.
+`Uninstall AEiOS.app` is included with the installer, as well as: `/Library/Python/2.7/site-packages/aeios/scripts`.

 Alternatively, you can manually run the uninstall script with:
 ```bash